 - Significance of the project and its potential educational value for the student

-- Relationships between the student’s project and the faculty mentor’s own research, scholarly, or creative work or areas of expertise
+- Relationship between the student’s project and the faculty mentor’s own research, scholarly, or creative work or areas of expertise

 - Students who are chosen for an internship shall receive and complete an Internship Acceptance form which should be submitted to firstname.lastname@example.org, outlining the details of the internship.